• Skip to primary navigation

 The region Pampanga in Luzon.
 Sisig has been a Filipino dish way back 1732 with the name derived from "sisigan" which in Kapampangan means "to make it sour".
 During those years, sisig mainly consists of pig ears, snout, belly, and pig cheeks.
 They cook it three times - boiled, grilled, and finally sautéed with garlic, onion, and lastly drizzled with calamansi juice just before serving.

-The dish was frequently given to those suffering from a hangover or from a night of alcoholic overindulgence.
+The popular Filipino dish was frequently given to those suffering from a hangover or from a night of alcoholic overindulgence.
 It was believed that it prevents vomiting because of its salty and sour flavor, all in one amazing dish.

 But as times have gone by, more and more versions of the famous Filipino sisig has been made.
 Vegetarians, like me, also developed a delicious vegetarian counterpart, which is what I am sharing with you now.
 The main ingredient is tofu, also known as fermented bean curd.
 This is a healthier version of the classic meat sisig but nonetheless, tastes so good without the cholesterol guilt